kimbjerge/few-shot-novelty/README.md

 This project contains work in progrees with code for few-shot-learning with novelty detection.

 The problem addressed with this research is to solve the extended few-shot learning problem with queries of images of both known and unknown images.
-A support set contains N-classes (N-way) with each K-shots of images and a query set that contains Q images to be classified as classes inside or outside of the support set.
+A support set contains K-classes (K-way) with each N-shots of images and a query set that contains Q images to be classified as classes inside or outside of the support set.
-An image in the query set that does not belong to any of the N classes in the support should be detected as a novelty.
+An image in the query set that does not belong to any of the K classes in the support should be detected as a novelty.

 ## Python environment and installation